AMAN-9608/CS7641_ML/readme.md

 The output of the convolutional groups is flattened and followed by three fully connected layers.
 The output of the last fully connected layer is 2-dimensional, which matches the number of classes.

-For each 2d convolution block, we apply a dropout layer with dropout retio 0.25 to reduce overfitting.
+For each 2d convolution block, we apply a dropout layer with dropout ratio 0.25 to reduce overfitting.
 For the fully connected layers, the dropout ratio is 0.15.

 Different from what has been reported in the midterm report, the images are converted to 512*512 pixels with only one luminance channel before being fed into the model.